 A large part of BASEES's activity takes place through committees of various kinds, and study groups.
 The study groups, which were already well established within BUAS, often organise their own, rather smaller conferences.

-The Association of Heads of Russian (AHR), formed in 1999 to represent the interests of Russian Departments in UK Universities, is a sub-group of BASEES.
+The Association of Heads of Russian (AHR), formed in 1999 to represent the interests of Russian Departments in UK Universities, was a sub-group of BASEES that is no longer active.

 BASEES is active on behalf of its members in dealings with government, with other associations and with individual universities.
 We were involved, for instance, in the discussions that led to a series of new HEFCE-sponsored appointments in 1995; we work with other area studies associations in the Co-ordinating Council for Area Studies Associations; and we belong to the Academy of Learned Societies for the Social Sciences.
 BASEES was a formal nominating body for subpanel members and chairs in previous RAE exercises and is performing the same function for the REF exercise in 2014.
 It is a member of UKCASA (UK Council of Area Studies Associations) and A-HUG (The Arts and Humanities User Group) and it liaises actively and frequently with the two major research funding councils the AHRC and the ESRC.
 It contributes regularly to discussions within the British Academy and the Academy of Social Sciences, to which it also nominates Fellows.
 BASEES is always glad to intervene, on request, when the position of any of its members is under threat at their own institutions.